eleybourn/presentation_karaoke/README.md

 # Presentation Karaoke
 2 minutes, random topic, random slides --- GO!

-*This is a fork and adaptation from:* https://github.com/eleybourn/presentation_karaoke
+*This is a fork and adaptation of:* https://github.com/eleybourn/presentation_karaoke

 ## Demo